benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## NextAuth Overview

-NextAuth.js is an open source auth layer for Next.js project.
+Auth.js is an open source auth layer for JavaScript project.
 Auth.js was born out of next-auth.
 And it try to support more frameworks.
 It keep using the name "NextAuth.js" for Next.js.
 Here is using "NextAuth" as well.

 The latest Authjs version is V5.
 It has big difference with V4.